-clone (into=None)

-Return a copy of this configuration object.
+clone (into: Optional[Type[invoke.config.Config]] = None) \rightarrow invoke.config.Config Return a copy of this configuration object.

 The new object will be identical in terms of configured sources and any loaded (or user-manipulated) data, but will be a distinct object with as little shared mutable state as possible.